muschellij2/high_res_ct_template/README.md

 See the files in the [template folder](template/) or [here](https://johnmuschelli.com/high_res_ct_template/template).

-# Other CT Template Optiosn
+# Other CT Template Options

 - Paper: Rajashekar, D., Wilms, M., MacDonald, M.E. et al. High-resolution T2-FLAIR and non-contrast CT brain atlas of the